awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

       Ref: "taskdefinition"
 ```

-### Associate an Application Load Balancer with a Service<a name="w4ab1c21c10d582c13b4"></a>
+### Associate an Application Load Balancer with a Service<a name="w4ab1c21c10d108c17c11b4"></a>

 The following example associates an Application Load Balancer with an Amazon ECS service by referencing an `AWS::ElasticLoadBalancingV2::TargetGroup` resource\.

 **Note**
-The Amazon ECS service requires an explicit dependency on the Application load balancer listener rule and the Application load balancer listener\.
+The Amazon ECS service requires an explicit dependency on the Application Load Balancer listener rule and the Application Load Balancer listener\.
 This prevents the service from starting before the listener is ready\.

 #### JSON<a name="aws-resource-ecs-service-example-2.json"></a>